datasette/nicar-2024-datasette/README.md

 [Enrichments](https://enrichments.datasette.io/) are a powerful new Datasette feature ([introduced here](https://simonwillison.net/2023/Dec/1/datasette-enrichments/)) which allow you to run data modification operations against rows in a table.
 They are based around plugins, which means new enrichments can be added with [very little code](https://enrichments.datasette.io/en/stable/developing.html).

-Now we'll use an enrichment to add a `hireYear` column:
+Now we'll use the regular expression enrichment to add a `hireYear` column:

 - Table actions -> Enrich selected data -> Regular expressions
 - Source column: `hireDate`
 - Capture mode: "Store first match in single column"